 Discover original perspectives on global historical events from a distinguished news reporting organization.

-The News Features & Internal Communications Collection highlights the interpretive and analytic side of journalism and tells the story of the Associated Press itself.
+Associated Press Collections Online: News Features and Internal Communications highlights the interpretive and analytic side of journalism and tells the story of the Associated Press itself.
 The news features, dating from 1940, include news analysis, human interest stories, and entertainment and sports reporting.

 Written by many of the AP's best writers, these pieces allowed journalists the freedom to address cultural happenings, examine the back story, and provide an interpretation of events.
-This collection also provides rare access to an array of internal AP publications dating from the turn of the twentieth century.
-The AP World and other in-house serial publications cover staff news, company news, technological innovations, bureau histories, news policies, and weekly tallies of the AP's top stories.
+This collection also provides rare access to an array of internal Associated Press publications dating from the turn of the twentieth century.
+The AP World and other in-house serial publications cover staff news, company news, technological innovations, bureau histories, news policies, and weekly tallies of the Associated Press' top stories.

 The database will be of immense value to students and scholarly or professional investigators in the fast-changing field of journalism; historical researchers will also find it a tremendous resource.